yodertv/Reminders/doc/README.md

 - DB depends on MongoLab and modulus for production and local mongodb for dev.

 #Backlog:
-- Dynamically provision new users.
-This is hard in the cloud.
-Need a level of service that allows creation of new DBs.
 - Rename default collection "todo" to "today".
 - Add unit testing.
 - Consider making the build manifest in JSON notation rather than string.